A

 ended by 17:00 h.
 DeCandido identified, counted, and recorded the

-99%) were identified to species level.
-Weather conditions typically
+were identified to species level.
+Weather conditions typically were

-were hazy-cloudy with little windin the morning till 10:00 h, then
+hazy-cloudy with little windin the morning till 10:00 h, then becoming

-a 3-12 km h-1 sea breeze from the west/northwest would begin.
-On
+h-1 sea breeze from the west/northwest would begin.
+On certain days

-certain days the wind direction and speed changed significantly
+the wind direction and speed changed significantly in subsequent hours.

-to the west across the Straits of Malacca in the direction of Sumatra
+We scanned mainly to the west across the Straits of Malacca in the

-area of the watchsite but continued on a northeastern course over
+pass the immediate area of the watchsite but continued on a northeastern

-the Straits of Malacca, presumably making landfall north of the
+course over the Straits of Malacca, presumably making landfall north

-lighthouse towards Port Dickson.
-We pooled the number counted of
+of the lighthouse towards Port Dickson.
+We pooled the number counted

 not identify to species level. |